Tiger Woods to be lone player on negotiating committee with Saudis

 “Webb remaining in his position as a member of the policy board and PGA Tour Enterprises board through the end of his term provides the continuity needed at this vital time,” he said.
 “We are making progress in our negotiations with the PIF.”

 McIlroy is certain to stay involved in an unofficial capacity based on his experience of two years on the board and his voice in the game.
-He was the only European tour member on the PGA Tour board, and McIlroy has cultivated relationships across continents during his career.
+He was the only DP World Tour member on the PGA Tour board, and McIlroy has cultivated relationships across continents during his career.

 The framework agreement among the PGA Tour, European tour and PIF was announced June 6, with a deadline to finalize it by the end of 2023.
 Negotiations continue with little progress.